Camaro Tech

 GM Steering Box - to pump return side28001 (small)

-This is a braided stainless steel version I used on my Truck.
+This is a braided stainless steel version.

 High engine RPM and the restriction caused by the hose aften leads to higher fluid running temperatures which can be remedied by using a cooler, a larger steering pump pulley or both.
 A larger pulley may hurt parking maneuvers which are performed at low engine RPM.